collamaf/SimCalibratore/README_Calibratore.md

 - Added scoring of "Npmt" in root file and "_Scint" to filename
 - Now the progress status is printed on screen (since on Primaries file sometimes does not work) and every 10% of evts
 - Changed condition to score primary decay product: added requeste StepN==0 to avoid double counting particles interacting via optical processes.
 Should not have any other undesired effect
-- Excluded OptFot from InPter scoring to avoid huge size of root file
+- Excluded OptFot from InScint scoring to avoid huge size of root file
 - Changed X and Z in filename to be in 0.1mm

 2018.06.22 by collamaf